-If you cannot pay your bill by the due date, please call the office as soon as possible to make payment arrangements.
+Life can take an unexpected turn.
+If you find yourself in a difficult situation and unable to pay your bill, it is important that you contact us as soon as you know there may be a problem so we can discuss your options with you.
+Click here for contact information.
 There is a $5.00 late fee that will be applied to your account if payment is made past the due date.
 We may be able to make an arrangement with you to pay a few days later than your due date if you contact us as soon as possible.
 If a payment is not made on a date promised your service may be disconnected.

-The PUD is revamping its discounted assistance programs.
-Current participating customers in the Low-income Senior or Low-income Disabled programs should expect a letter outlining the changes soon.
-Please watch this space for new program information.
+The PUD has restructured its discounted assistance programs.
+Current participating customers in the Low-income Senior or Low-income Disabled programs have been sent a letter outlining the changes.

 Budget Payment Plan

 Our Budget Payment Plan annualizes your energy usage into equal monthly payments to spread out the cost of higher winter heating bills.

 The Neighborly Assistance Program allows customers to help their less fortunate neighbors who may be struggling to pay their utility bills.
 Contributions can be recurring, or a one-time payment.

 Other resources that you might find helpful:

 COUNTYWIDE UTILITY ASSISTANCE: